ACSanders/beyond-churn/README.md

 \text{Decision quality}
 $$

-and how experimental data and causal machine learning can help bridge those gaps.
+and how randomized experiments, heterogeneous treatment-effect estimation, uplift modeling, and policy evaluation can bridge those gaps.

+The ultimate objective is to move from:

+> **Who will churn?**

+to:

+> **Who can we actually help by intervening?**